pawel977/recipes-app/README.md

 ## About app
 Recipies app
-is a simple app of menage of yours recipe
+is a simple app of menage yours recipe

 ## Development server